With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCooperriis Healing Community is a mental health treatment center in Asheville, North Carolina, located at 85 Zillicoa Street, part of the 28801 zip code.
 Cooperriis Healing Community provides residential treatment.
-Cooperriis Healing Community also offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
-Cooperriis Healing Community supports people with PTSD, people with HIV or AIDS and people with traumatic brain injury.
-Cooperriis Healing Community also provides psychosocial rehabilitation services, supported housing and supported employment.
+Cooperriis Healing Community also offers trauma therapy, psychotropic medication and activity therapy to adults, young adults and seniors 65 or older.
+Cooperriis Healing Community supports people with traumatic brain injury, people requiring dual diagnosis treatment and transitional age young adults.
+Cooperriis Healing Community also provides housing services, supported employment and vocational rehabilitation services.

 Learn MoreTender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health is one of mental health facilities in Asheville, North Carolina, located at 2 Walden Ridge Drive, Suite 30, 28803 zip code.
 Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health provides outpatient treatment.
-Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health provides behavior modification, psychotropic medication and electroconvulsive therapy to seniors 65 or older, adults and young adults.
-Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health also supports people with PTSD, military families and people with serious mental illness.
-Additional services provided at Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health include case management, psychosocial rehabilitation services and assertive community treatment.
+Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health provides electroconvulsive therapy, behavior modification and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health also supports people with traumatic brain injury, people with trauma and LGBT.
+Additional services provided at Tender Loving Care Homes Inc Dba Nc Brookhaven Behavioral Health include psychosocial rehabilitation services, assertive community treatment and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.